Inequality of Noether Type for Gorenstein Minimal 3-folds of General Type

 \section{Proof of \thmref{thm:Main theorem}}

-Throughout this section, we denote by $X$ a projective Gorenstein minimal $3$-fold of general type with only factorial terminal singularities.
-Denote by $K_X$ the canonical divisor of $X$.
-Let $a\colon X \rightarrow \textrm{Alb}(X)$ be the Albanese morphism of $X$ and denote by $Y$ the image of $a$.
-Set $d=\dim Y$.
-Let $\overline{F}$ be a general fiber of $a$.
+This section is devoted to proving \thmref{thm:Main theorem}.
+Throughout this section, we denote by $X$ a Gorenstein minimal $3$-fold of general type.
+It is well known that $K_X^3$ is a positive even integer and $\chi(\omega)>0$(c.f.~\cite[2.1,\ 2.2]{JCCZ}).
+Denote by $a\colon X\rightarrow T$ the Stein factorization of the Albanese morphism of $X$ and by $F$ a general fiber of $a$.
+Since $3$-dimensional terminal singularities are isolated (c.f.~\cite{Reid}), $F$ is smooth.

-It is well known that $K_X^3$ is a positive even integer and $\chi(\o_X)>0$ (see \cite[line 10-22, Page 167]{JCCZ}).
-After taking a special birational modification to $X$ according to Reid (\cite{Reid}) while using a result of Miyaoka (\cite{Miyaoka}), we can get the plurigenus formula as follows.